ryanlowdermilk/webapp-middleware-proxy/README.md

 ## Features
 - Inject Javascript inline and/or via external files
 - Override CSS inline and/or via external files
-- Rewrite URLs e.g. http://site/products?category=mens&article=shirts to http://site.com/mens/shirts
+- Rewrite URLs
 - Spoof User-Agent
 - Anything (Not really, but a lot is possible!)

 ## Quick Installation
 ### Option 1: Microsoft Azure
 - Create a new Azure Web App
+- Clone this repo
-- Edit web.config and replace 'contosotravel-proxy' with the CNAME for your new Azure Web app.
+- From your local clone, edit web.config to replace 'contosotravel-proxy' with the CNAME for your new Azure Web app
 - Upload, via FTP, applicationHost.xtd (to /site) and web.config (to /site/wwwwroot)
 - Restart Azure Web App
-- Navigate to your new Azure Web app.
+- Navigate to your Azure Web app
+- Yay!
+You have a reverse-proxy of your production site that you inject, overwrite and modify content

 ### Option 2: node.js (Coming Soon!)